GoodNightTea/GenOS/README.md

 - **Single-threaded**: No multitasking or process management
 - **Race-Conditions**: Rotation issue and potential apple collision/spawning issue (unconfirmed)
 ### Tetris:
-- **Race-Condition**: One can move the Block at hud bottom but sure lets keep it
+- **Lacking Implementation 1**: I still have to implement like everything inside the HUD that will get displayed
-- **Lacking Implementation**: I still have to implement like everything inside the HUD that will get displayed
+- **Lacking Implementation 2**: More than just an 8x8 block

 ## Contact
 **Discord**: GoodNightTea